-To get started you will be needing yourself and a resistance band – but we recommend getting a set of resistance band from the get go.
+To get started you will be needing a resistance band – but we recommend getting a set of resistance bands from the get go.
 You will be able to progress faster and have the right resistance level for every muscle in your body.
-In case you’re looking for a set – get this one: Resistance Bands Set – 5 Bands
+In case you’re looking for a set – we highly recommend this one: BIQ Resistance Bands Set

 First you will learn what basic steps to follow to get a perfect resistance band leg press.
 Straight after we will cover important Dos and Don’ts as well as ways of how you can adjust the resistance of a given band.
 In the second half you will find different leg press variations, background information to lower body training as well as a workout plan.

 How To Do Leg Presses With Resistance Bands?

 There is one very important step to any exercise you are doing with added resistance – the warm-up.
 By warming up you will prepare your body for the coming workout and lower the chance of injury significantly.
 This means faster progress and smart training.

 Make sure to wear shoes and preferably also a pair of Workout Gloves.
 This way you will protect your skin from stress and irritation.

 The best way to perform a leg press with resistance bands is in a lying position.
 You could also call it a lying leg extension.
 This position will make sure that you are stable and that you only have to focus on moving your legs.
 In this exercise you will use your body to anchor the band.